dwcoates/org-notes/README.md

 org-notes.

 The `org-notes--helm-find` function can be used to return the id for a given note.
 This is only useful as an API function.
+The displayed org-notes are sorted primarily by tag correspondance (relative to the the current headline's tags, if any), and secondarily by alphabetical order of headline titles.

 org-notes will automatically display latex fragments and enable pretty symbols when previewing.
 It also provides several variables for controlling